 Why Use AEA Certified Fully Refined Oil?

-AEA Certified Fully Refined emu oil is pure emu oil that has been tested at the time of processing by an AOCS (American Oil Chemist Society) certified chemist and has been proven by scientific analysis to meet the stringent specifications for Grade A Fully Refined Emu Oil as required by the Emu Oil Trade Rules.
-This well- documented certification process ensures that the pure emu oil has achieved the specifications and that a sample is held in storage for each batch.
+AEA Certified Fully RefinedŽ emu oil is pure emu oil that has been approved by the AEA (American Emu Association).
+In order to be approved each batch must be tested at the time of processing by a third party AOCS (American Oil Chemist Society) certified chemist.
+The chemist will produce a COA (Certificate of Analysis) that is then submitted to the AEA for approval.
+This approval is based on whether or not the COA results meet the specifications set in the Emu Oil Trade Rules for Fully Refined Emu Oil.
 Only pure emu oil that has gone through this stringent evaluation process can legitimately carry the AEA certification seal.

 The trade rules were established by the American Emu Association under the advisement and consultation of members of the American Oil Chemist Society.
 These rules were modeled after trade rules established by other natural oil industries, such as soybean, cottonseed, rice oil and so forth.
 These well-defined trade rules help the buyer know what grade of pure oil that they are purchasing.
 The Emu Oil Trade Rules are divided into three different grades, Crude Emu Oil, Once Refined Emu Oil and Fully Refined Emu Oil.
 The Emu Oil Trade Rules are defined and displayed here.

-From AEA studies, the feed was found to affect the color of the emu oil, but the feed does not affect the trans-dermal and anti-inflammatory activity.
+From studies, the feed was found to affect the color of the emu oil, but the feed does not affect the oils beneficial activity.

 Emus are different from many animals in that their body temperature is so high that medication and worming is not normally necessary.
 The emu is a very hearty animal that appears to be immune to most diseases that affect other livestock in America.
 The typical American farmer does not normally use any antibiotics on their farm-raised emus as it is unnecessary and there hasn't been sufficient research performed to identify the responsiveness of an emu to antibiotics.
 The typical American emu farmer does not use growth hormones or steroids on their farm raised emus as the feed industry has developed superior natural feeds that closely match the nutrition that the emu requires to obtain maximum weight and production.